beartype/beartype/README.rst

        SequenceTypes,
        VersionTypes,
    )

+   # Fictional user-defined class imported for demonstration purposes.
    from my_package.my_module import MyClass

-   # Decorate callables to be type-checked with "@beartype".
+   # Decorated callable to be type-checked.
+If it feels good, it must be.
    @beartype
    def bare_necessities(
        # Annotate builtin types as is, delimited by a colon (":" character).